 - 4. Make a list of your current medications.
 We will have you insert this list into our online form.
 Its easy!
 Remember, our form is secure.

 - 5. Insurance coverage will be addressed by one of our insurance experts.
 We take most types of insurance, including Medicare.
 Since thyroid surgery and thyroid cancer surgery can sometimes change during your evaluation and even during surgery, your insurance may require pre-authorization.
 Medicare does not require pre-authorization, nor does it require a referral from an endocrinologist.
 Same for Aetna, Blue Cross, Blue Shield, Humana, Cigna, United Healthcare, UHC and most others.
 If you have a rare insurance that we don't take, we will write you a "Letter of Medical Necessity" that you can submit to obtain 'out of network' coverage.
 Our secure form makes the insurance submission and verification process easy.
 When you submit this form we will confirm your eligibility with your insurance company.
 Typically, this is all that you need to do.
-Insurance questions can be addressed via email to email@example.com.
-Please do not send insurance questions to Kelly, she is a nurse.
+Insurance questions can be addressed via email to firstname.lastname@example.org.
 Read more about your financial responsibilities on our ABN form...you will be required to check the box that says you read this when you fill out the online forms.
 Also, remember that the insurance will pay for the operation--it does not pay for the consultation.
-The consultation will be your responsibility as described above.
+The Second Opinion Consultation will be your responsibility as described above.

 - 7. The morning of the procedure you will get a high resolution ultrasound study of your thyroid gland and entire neck!!
 This high resolution scan will provide a good 3-dimensional view of where your thyroid tumor is located and/or what the lymph nodes look like throughout your neck (equally importantly, it shows us where disease is NOT LOCATED).
-NOTE: Dr. Clayman does all of his own surgery and we never use residents or fellows who are learning to operate.
+NOTE: Dr. Clayman, Dr. Roy, Dr. Walsh, and Dr. Suh do all of their own surgeries and we never use residents or fellows who are learning to operate.
 Again, we don't have residents or fellows doing the operations.
 We don't use resident anesthesiologists either.
 There is nobody "learning" on your operation.
 This is very important to you.

 - 8. Staying in town after the procedure.
 If you want to stay in a hotel the night of the procedure, that is ok and is what almost everybody who lives outside Florida does (if they don't have family or friends in the central Florida area).
 Important!
-As discussed in #7 above, The Clayman Thyroid Cancer Center has special deals with several local hotels which are fairly close by and quite inexpensive.
+The Clayman Thyroid Center has special deals with several local hotels which are fairly close by and quite inexpensive.
+They will pick you up at the airport, take you to the hotel and transport you back and forth from the hotel to the Hospital for Endocrine Surgery.
+Click here for more information pertaining to these local hotels.
 Bottom line: There are many different types and extent of thyroid operations.
 Patients that have half of their thyroid gland removed can return home within two hours of their surgery.
-If you have your entire thyroid gland removed or have side of your neck surgery, you will enjoy our "extended recovery" with Home comforts in a hospital environment.
-Dr. Clayman prefers for those flying back home to wait 48 hours prior to getting on a plane.
+If you have your entire thyroid gland removed or have side of your neck surgery, you will enjoy our "extended recovery" with Home comforts in a hospital environment. we prefer for those flying back home to wait 48 hours prior to getting on a plane.
 This really has nothing to do with the operation itself, more to do with the lowered risk of "motion sickness" caused by general anesthesia when you allow the anesthesia medications to be cleared from your system over this additional time.

 - 9. What if I have problems?
 Who do I call?
-This is a common fear, but let's face it folks, if Dr. Clayman had patients with problems after the operation on any kind of frequent basis, he would not have been able to do this for over twenty years.
+First, during week days, any clinical questions should be called to the Thyroid Institute at (281) 300-4334.
+Call Monday through Friday from 7 am to 4:30 pm.
+After hours, you can call any of our nursing staff or Drs.
+Clayman, Roy, Suh or Walsh.
+We are here for you!
+What to do if I have problems....this is a common fear, but let's face it folks, if we had patients with problems after the operation on any kind of frequent basis, he would not have been able to do this for over twenty years.
 People have been traveling to see Dr. Clayman from all over the world for decades and this same approach has worked all the time.
 We are very good at what we do and we will make sure you are treated with the utmost care and your safety is our greatest priority.
 Our biggest rule is "Safety Trumps Convenience".
 All of our patients get a detailed sheet of postoperative instructions and this is reviewed before surgery so you know exactly what to expect.
-All patients get Dr. Clayman's cell phone number --and are instructed to call him directly if they have any problems.
+All patients get our doctor's mobile phone number --and are instructed to call him directly if they have any problems.
 We don't have an answering service.
 If Dr. Clayman is for some reason not available, one of his colleagues will immediately respond.
-If you go home, Dr. Clayman will call every patient the evening of the operation to make sure you understand what was found and to answer any more questions that you may have.
-If you happen to stay in our extended recovery, Dr. Clayman and his team will see you before you leave the hospital.
-Your doctors will get a copy of the operative report and pathology report.
-They will even get a photo of the surgery specimens.
+If you go home, our Doctors will call every patient the evening of the operation to make sure you understand what was found and to answer any more questions that you may have.
+If you happen to stay in our extended recovery, the Thyroid Institute team of nurses and doctors will see you before you leave the hospital.
+Your doctors will get a copy of the operative report and pathology report and photographs of your specimens as well.
+Yes, they even get a photo of the surgery specimens!
 You can get one too!
 All of your doctors will also get a personal letter describing what was found and what was done.
 The bottom line is this: We have done so many of these operations that it has become a very straight forward procedure.
 We have made the complex quite simple for us.
 But don't get this wrong!
 This is not simple surgery that can or should be performed by anyone!
 Only true experts should be doing thyroid operations.

 Why do we keep bringing up the quickness of our thyroid and neck operations?
 First of all... quick is dumb if it's not successful.
 The most important issue is safety, so always look at a surgeon's complication rates and success rates.
 If success rates are very high and complication rates are very low, then speed is the next most important factor.
 Speed is a function of repetition and competence.
 The more you do, the better you get.
 Just that simple.